 Their first single, Ocea was regularly featured on The Rock FM during 2012 and was included on the Blunt Magazine cd sampler distributed throughout Australia.

-Heathen Eyes have just released the first single of their up coming release titled The Blood Of Cain, also accompanied by the live b-side, Falling Trees.
+Heathen Eyes have just released the second single of their up coming release titled You're Gonna Need A God to a great response.